 - Develop procedures leading to the formal referral to the Advice, Assessment and Early Intervention Service’ (see below).

 - Adequately provide for pupils with difficulties, within the bounds of the resources available, and ensure that appropriate delivery of the curriculum.

 Role of Governing Body:

 Under the Education (Pupil Registration) Regulations 1995, the governing body are responsible for making sure the school keeps an attendance register that records which pupils are present at the start of both the morning and the afternoon sessions of the school day.
-This register will also indicate whether an absence was authorised or authorised.
+This register will also indicate whether an absence was authorised or unauthorised.

 Role of the Local Authority:

 The Local Authority provides an ‘Advice, Assessment and Early Intervention Service’, frequently referred to as the ‘New Front Door’.
 The LA may also support the school with legal action to tackle poor attendance where appropriate.